 Q: Is Karla Marie legit?

-A: She’s legit, but she’d need a map, a compass, and a sherpa to get anywhere near honest about this course.
+A: Karla would need a map, a compass, and a sherpa to get anywhere near honest about this course.
+Cue Maury: “And the lie detector determined… THAT was a lie!”

-Q: Any dirt on Reddit or BBB about FPA?
+Q: Any dirt on Reddit or the Better Business Bureau about FPA?

-A: It previews the paid course, highlighting how to pick profitable niches and topics for Kindle fiction books, whip them up yourself or outsource to a ghostwriter, and sell them on Amazon.
+A: It previews the paid course, highlighting how to pick profitable niches and topics for Kindle fiction books, whip them up yourself, outsource to a ghostwriter, or just have ChatGPT do it, and then sell them on Amazon.

 Q: How’s this differ from Low-Content Profits Academy?